comp3702/tutorial10/README.md

 - unlike the official solution, consistently finds the same policy
 - includes sample hyper-parameters for solving basic OpenAI Gym problems (Taxi-v3, FrozenLake-v1, FrozenLake8x8-v1)
 - __provides ideas for hyper-parameter tuning__ - see at the bottom of this doc
+- __there is a section When You Get Stuck__ at the bottom with some helpful tips for Assignment 3

 ### Dependencies
 OpenAI Gym, PyYaml and Numpy